 All those accused of fraud are Hausa-Fulani including Buhari.
 The only exception is Chief, Mr. Ayo Oke.
 While Buhari is chasing members of prior administrations, he plays dumb and mute when corruption charges are leveled against his administration.
 He selectively hounds non-Hausa-Fulani persons for corruption.
 The only exception is Colonel Sambo Dasuki.
 His crime: He humiliated Buhari during the military coup of 1985.

 Recycling of corruption must stop.
 Money transfers to corrupt nations must end.
-Corrupt must be returned in the form of developmental projects.
+Proceeds of corruption must be returned in the form of developmental projects to the fleeced economies and not cash which is easily “restolen.”